[(1) Each regulator must prepare and issue a statement of policy with respect to—

 (c) whether the person on whom the penalty is to be imposed is an individual.

-(3) A regulator may at any time alter or replace a statement issued under this section.
+(3) A regulator may at any time alter or replace a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.